RomGr/NeuroProject/README.md

 After that, you have to enter the duration of the simulation and... let's go !

-To plot the results, you may open a Jupyter notebook [Jupyter](https://try.jupyter.org/).
+To plot the results, you may open a [Jupyter](https://try.jupyter.org/) notebook.
 You upload the data.txt file, paste into a Python 3 notebook the content of the Jupyter file.
 Then you run it...
 It's ok!

 You can change the parameters of the simulation in the file /Src/Constants.h (by default, g=5 and ETA = 2)